eecs582/eecs582.github.io/eecs582_review_summary.md

 [your name] & [date]

 ### Motivation & goal
-  - What kind of reliability problem this work addresses?
+  - What problem is this work addressing?
-  - Why is this problem important?
+  - Why the problem is important?
-  - What is the end goal of this work?
+  - What goals does this work aim to achieve?

 ### Related work
   - What are the state-of-the-art solutions addressing this problem?
-  - Why are they inadequate?
+  - Why they are inadequate?

 ### Idea & insight
-  - What is the new idea the paper proposes?
+  - What is the key idea of this work?
   - What is the insight, if any, behind this idea?
   - Why *might* this idea be better than prior work?

 ### Solution
   - Roughly speaking, how does the solution work?
-Its input, output, basic workflow, etc.
   - What are the key techniques and algorithms used in the solution?
-  - On what platform is the solution implemented?

 ### Assumption & limitations
   - What assumptions do the proposed solution make?